Gametrics/standards/grc.md

 ## Length

-To ease encoding, a VGCC string **MUST NOT** exceed 1024 characters *before* compression.
+A VGCC string **MUST NOT** exceed 1024 characters *before* compression.
 If a given code would be above this limit after adding a repair record, the creator of the code **MUST** use their best judgment to remove old or less-important records, paying special attention to any attributes in the `Condition` field that may no longer apply as a result of maintenance undertaken.

 ## Encoding

 Usable characters in a VGCC string are the ASCII letters A through Z in mixed case, numbers 0 through 9, and the symbols `!?;-|_,`.

 The pipe (`|`) and comma (`,`) characters are reserved as field and attribute separators respectively, and **MUST NOT** appear in any other context.
-"Escaping" these characters is not permitted.
+"Escaping" these characters for other uses is not permitted.

 The PCRE regular expression `^([A-Z]|[a-z]|[0-9]|[\!\?\|\-,;_])+$` **MAY** be used to check whether a VGCC string contains invalid characters.